wangys16/GOV-NeSF/README.md

 ## Acknowledgements

-This work is supported by the Agency for Science, Technol- ogy and Research (A*STAR) under its MTC Programmatic Funds (Grant No. M23L7b0021).
+This work is supported by the Agency for Science, Technology and Research (A*STAR) under its MTC Programmatic Funds (Grant No. M23L7b0021).